Kentucky State Marching Band Championships: North's departure and Dunbar dethrones Lafayette and becomes Kentucky's first AAAAA Champions

 For various reasons in 2001 North Hardin stopped competing in the state championships, which opened the door for Lafayette's cross-town rivals Tates Creek and Paul Laurence Dunbar to become its star competition.
 Finals was held in Lexington, Kentucky at Commonwealth Stadium for the first time since 1996.
 Also in 2001, Brian Morgan joined Jeff Hood at Dunbar as the assistant director.
 In 2002, Dunbar beat Lafayette early in the season at Bryan Station tournament of bands and also defeated them in the state preliminary competition but once again, Lafayette surpassed PLD in finals by a tenth of a point and claimed the Governor's cup trophy.
 2002 finals had taken place in Lexington's commonwealth stadium for a consecutive year.

 In 2003, state was held at Western Kentucky University.
 The crowd erupted as Paul Laurence Dunbar finally dethroned Lafayette in the 2003 state finals.
 Dunbar would go on to defeat Lafayette for the state championship again in 2004.
-In 2005, when KMEA introduced the new 1A–5A school-size classification system, Dunbar prevailed victorious over Lafayette once more, becoming KMEA's first ever 5A champion, and winning Dunbar's 3rd consecutive state championship (fourth over-all), thus tying North Hardin's three titles in a row from the late 1980s.
+In 2005, when KMEA introduced the new 1A–5A school-size classification system, Dunbar prevailed victorious over Lafayette once more, becoming KMEA's first ever 5A champion, and winning Dunbar's 3rd consecutive state championship (fourth over-all), thus tying North Hardin's three consecutive titles from the late 1980s.